dungeons-of-moria/umoria/README.md

 ## Notes on Compiling Umoria

-At present Umoria has only been tested against `GCC 6.2`+, `GCC 7` and `ncurses 6.0`, although earlier versions should also work fine.
+At present Umoria has been tested against GCC `6.x`, `7.x`, and `8.1`, with `ncurses 6.x`, although earlier versions should also work fine.
 You will require these along with `CMake` and the C++ build tools for your system.

 ### macOS and Linux